Estimation with Pairwise Observations: Conclusion

 \section{Conclusion}

 Endogeneity has been an enduring problem in econometrics.
 The practice to compensate for the information loss due to the correlation between the explanatory variable(s) and the disturbance terms has been to use additional information in the form of instrumental variables or moment conditions for testing and consistent estimation.
 The problem with this approach is that the results hinge on the “quality” of this information.
-The common wisdom to the day is that testing for endogeneity and consistent estimation of a regression model with endogeneity is not possible based exclusively on the information provided by the observations of the variables a model.
-This paper through the introduction of a new estimation method, the so-called estimation with pairwise observations (EwPO), demonstrates that this belief is misconceived and shows how to test directly for endogeneity.
-It also derives a simple new consistent estimation procedure for the linear regression model with endogeneity, which can easily be implemented in practice.
+The common wisdom to the day is that testing for endogeneity is not possible based exclusively on the information provided by the observations of the variables a model.
+This paper through the introduction of a new estimation method, the so-called estimation with pairwise observations (EwPO), demonstrates that this belief is misconceived and introduces three different direct endogeneity tests, ready to be used in applications.
+The EwPO new approach may also open the door for further new research paths in econometric and statistical estimation theory.